ttab/textbit/README.md

 This will product both an ESM and CJS modules in as well as a typescript definition (_index.d.ts_) file in `dist/`.

 ## Structure

+### Types and other exports

+All exported types are prefixed with _`TB`_ to distinguish types from core Slate types.
+Examples are `TBElement`, `TBText` and `TBDescendant`.

+Objects, functions and components use full _`Textbit`_ name as prefix.
+The actual editable component is called `TextbitEditable`.
+Utility functions and type narrowing functions are found in `TextbitEditor` which inherits from Slate `Editor` and `TextbitElement` which inherits from Slate `Element`.

 ### Main directory structure